Recap / The Simpsons S 3 E 16 Bart The Lover

 - The Stinger: The episode ends with a trading card-style rundown of the hockey career of Gordie Howe, Woodrow's face.

-- Two Words: Obvious Trope: Homer's suggestion for a break-up letter for Mrs. Krabappel is "Three simple words: I am gay."
+- Two Words: Added Emphasis: Homer's suggestion for a break-up letter for Mrs. Krabappel is "Three simple words: I am gay."

 - What the Hell, Hero?: Marge calls Bart out for writing a fake love letter.
 Homer tries to do the same thing by telling Bart to tell the truth about the letters, but Marge tells Homer that they can't do that since Edna would be humiliated.